AbdelkaderGailany/developer_task/README.md

 DB_USERNAME=root
 DB_PASSWORD=

-note: please change the parameters accordingly to your desired values
+note: please change the parameters according to your desired values

 run the following command